mcaliman/mcaliman.github.io/_posts/en/java/2016-11-01-limit-class-inheritance.md

 }
 ```

-You will get the error
+You will get the following error:

 ```java
 method() in BClass cannot override method() in AClass